Posts Tagged: ootheca

 Close-up of the ootheca, magnified with a Leica DVM6 microscope operated by Lynn Epstein, UC Davis emeritus professor of plant pathology.

 Hide and seek.
 She hides 'em and we seek 'em.
-We've spotted as many as seven adult praying mantids at a time in our little pollinator garden in Vacaville, Calif. but never once have we seen any of them laying eggs.
+We've spotted as many as seven adult praying mantids at a time in our little pollinator garden in Vacaville, Calif., but never once have we seen any of them laying eggs.
 Until now.
-We know that a praying...
+The praying mantis lays...

 Ms. Mantis, on a redwood stake in a milkweed planter in Vacaville, Calif., is trying to find a place to lay her egg mass, an ootheca.
 This image was taken Sunday night, Sept.
 23. (Photo by Kathy Keatley Garvey)